<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 • Respond to data subject access requests in a timely manner.

-What data access rights does PIPA-BC grant?
+What data access rights does the British Columbia Privacy Act grant?

 PIPA-BC seems to offer only two data access rights to individuals with several others implicit.